kschoultz/automation-discovery/Project-MAAS-Lab-Build.md

           ♦ Using the VMWare Virtual Network Editor, create a Host Only network ensuring the following:
               ○ Name: VMnet1
-              ○ Is Checked: "Connect a host virtual adapter to this netwo7rk ○ Is NOT Checked: "Use local DHCP service to distribute IP addresses to VMs ○ Subnet IP: 10.1.1.0
+              ○ Is Checked: "Connect a host virtual adapter to this network ○ Is NOT Checked: "Use local DHCP service to distribute IP addresses to VMs ○ Subnet IP: 10.1.1.0
               ○ Subnet Mask: 255.255.255.0